swenk238/personal-website/content/exampleSite/_index.md

 ---
-title: Post
+title: example site
-description: 'Posts Section'
+description: 'example site'
 ---

 You'll add here a general introduction of your posts.